-Three upcoming events of interest at the Association for Asian Studies Annual Conference in Boston, MA, March 19-22, 2020 at Sheraton Boston Hotel & Hynes Convention Center :
+Three events of interest at the Association for Asian Studies Annual Conference in Boston, MA, March 19-22, 2020 at Sheraton Boston Hotel & Hynes Convention Center that could not happen due to the cancellation of the conference due to COVID-19:

 Panel: Selfhood and Agency: Muslim Women’s Fashioning of State, Religion, and Literature in South Asia.
 Panelists include Sana Haroon, Syed Akbar Hyder, Usha Sanyal, and Mehreen Jamal.
 Friday, March 20, 2020, 9:00 AM – 10:45 AM.
 Location: Hynes Convention Center, Room 310, 3rd Level.